nvtkaszpir/3d-print/picamera-web/README.md

   default "{}"
   this is pretty experimental and ugly and probably broken :D

+- `TUNING` - tuning color profile, for example to adjust colors on NOIR cameras (the ones without infrared filter), see /usr/share/libcamera/ipa/rpi/ for example json files, default is "", example `TUNING=ov5647_noir.json`, notice this option will severely spam logs if debug is enabled

 ## Running

 Use `gunicorn`, because `werkzeug` tend to hang after few concurrent requests.